Model theory of differential-henselian pre-$H$-fields: Preliminaries

-We now discuss how to extend orderings, valuations, and derivations to various extensions.
-If $K$ is an ordered valued differential field with convex valuation ring, we equip its real closure $K^{\rc}$ with the unique derivation extending that of $K$ (see \cite[Lemma~1.9.2]{adamtt}) and the unique valuation extending that of $K$ whose valuation ring is convex (see \cite[Corollary~3.5.18]{adamtt}), and always construe $K^{\rc}$ as an ordered valued differential field in this way.
-Then $\Gamma_{K^{\rc}}$ is the divisible hull $\Q\Gamma$ of $\Gamma$, $\bm k_{K^{\rc}}$ is the real closure of $\bm k$, and $C_{K^{\rc}}$ is the real closure of $C$.
-If $K$ is a pre-$H$-field, then so is $K^{\rc}$ by \cite[Proposition~10.5.4]{adamtt}; if $K$ is a pre-$H$-field with gap~$0$, then so is $K^{\rc}$ by the same proposition and the remarks after \cite[Lemma~6.5.3]{adamtt}.
-If $K$ is a pre-$H$-field and $L$ is an immediate valued differential field extension of $K$ that is asymptotic, then $L$ can be given an ordering making it a pre-$H$-field extension of $K$; in fact, this is the unique ordering with respect to which $\ca O_L$ is convex (see \cite[Lemma~10.5.8]{adamtt}).
+An important class of extensions are the immediate extensions: We say that an extension $L$ of $K$ is \deft{immediate} if $\Gamma_L = \Gamma$ and $\bm k_L = \bm k$; equivalently, for every $b \in L^{\x}$ there is $a \in K^{\x}$ such that $b \sim a$.
+If $K$ is a pre-$H$-field and $L$ is an immediate valued differential field extension of $K$ that is asymptotic, then $L$ can be given an ordering making it a pre-$H$-field extension of $K$; in fact, this is the unique ordering with respect to which $\ca O_L$ is convex, and hence any valued differential field embedding of $L$ into a pre-$H$-field extension $M$ of $K$ is automatically an ordered valued differential field embedding \cite[Lemma~10.5.8]{adamtt}.